sendgrid/docs/source/Classroom/Basics/Email_Infrastructure/email_flow.md

 {% anchor h3 %}
 Feedback for the Guests to Give the Host
 {% endanchor %}
-Within email, there is a function know as a Feedback Loop.
+Within email, there is a function known as a Feedback Loop.
 These are created by the mailbox providers and a Sender can get set up to receive notification through them to inform them when a recipient complains about the Sender’s message (aka, marking a message as junk or spam).
 This should help the host (Sender) to be aware of when certain guests didn’t prefer the content included in their interaction and the host (Sender) should not try to have another conversation (aka send a message) to this guest in the future.